angry-tony/A-collection-of-OSS-tools/README.md

 * [Network Weathermap](http://www.network-weathermap.com/) - Network visualization tool, create a "weather map" just like big ISPs use! -- `PHP`
 * [pdash](https://github.com/Jahaja/psdash) - web dashboard for linux using data mainly served by psutil -- `Python pip`
 * [PNP4Nagios](http://docs.pnp4nagios.org/) - Analyzes performance data provided by plugins and stores them automatically into RRD-databases -- `PHP`
+* [promviz](https://github.com/nghialv/promviz) - Visualize the traffic of your clusters in realtime from Prometheus data  -- `Golang`
 * [redash](http://redash.io/) - Web application that allows to easily query an existing database, share the dataset and visualize it in different ways -- `various lang`
 * [ServerStatus](https://github.com/BotoX/ServerStatus) - Display and monitor your servers statistics in a beautiful way -- `C` `C++` `JavaScript`
 * [Seyren](https://github.com/scobal/seyren) - Alerting dashboard for Graphite -- `Java`